A heat wave has baked parts of the Southwest for weeks. Forecasters warn it’s not cooling soon

 David Hondula, chief heat officer for the city of Phoenix, noted Wednesday that “any long period without a break from the heat is dangerous.”
 He said the duration of the heat wave was “notable.”

-As of Tuesday, Phoenix had hit 12 consecutive days of 110 degrees F (43 degrees C) or higher.
-By mid-afternoon Wednesday, it was a high of 109 degrees F. The longest recorded stretch of 110 degree-plus temperatures is 18 days, which was recorded in 1974.
+As of Wednesday afternoon, Phoenix had sweltered through 13 consecutive days of 110 degrees F (43 degrees C) or higher when the mercury soared to 111 degrees F (44 C), according to the weather service.
+The longest recorded stretch of 110 degree-plus temperatures for the city is 18 days, which was recorded in 1974.

 In Albuquerque, New Mexico, on Thursday, temperatures are forecast to hit 101 degrees F (over 38 C).
 On Saturday, temperatures are expected to climb to 109 degrees F (over 42 C) in inland areas of Southern California including San Bernardino.